 After two great floodings (in 1540 and 1543) these areas were sparsely populated and after the Polish-Teutonic wars this area was deserted.
 The few ones who remained were unable to cope with the water element.

 WELCOME IN POLAND

-The first Dutch settlers arrived in present-day Polish territory (then it was Prussia) almost three hundred years before the Mennonites.
-They were invited there by Teutonic Order (in this time conquering the lands of Prussian tribes) to dry the swamp lands.
-Those first Dutchmen founded in the 13th century a town of Paslek, which originally was called Holland, and in the years 1701-1945 – Preussich Holland.
+The first Dutch settlers arrived in present-day Polish territory (it was Prussia then) almost three hundred years before the Mennonites.
+They were invited there by Teutonic Order (in this time conquering the lands of the Prussian tribes) to dry the swamp lands.
+Those first Dutchmen founded in the 13th century the town Paslek, which originally was called Holland, and later – in the years 1701-1945 – Preussich Holland.

-Despite the separation from their homeland, Polish Mennonites maintained close contacts with the Netherlands, as evidenced by the so-called memorandum of Toens, whose writings concern relations between Haarlem and Gdansk.
-Living conditions in the Polish lands were bearable.
-It significantly worsened after the first partition of Poland (1772), when the lands inhabited by them were incorporated into the Prussia.
+Despite the separation from their homeland, the Polish Mennonites maintained close contacts with the Netherlands, as is evidenced by the so-called memorandum of Toens, whose writings concern relations between Haarlem and Gdansk.
+The living conditions in the Polish lands were bearable.
+It significantly worsened after the first partition of Poland (1772), when their lands were incorporated into Prussia.